-Now that you’ve decided to study in Germany, you’re probably thinking about the hipster vibe of Berlin or the fun-filled parties of Oktoberfest in Munich.
+Now that you’ve decided to study in Germany, you’re probably thinking about the hipster vibe of Berlinthe fun-filled parties of Oktoberfest in Munich or exciting finance career in Frankfurt am Main.
 Even if you’ve travelled to Germany before, there’s nothing quite like jumping out of your comfort zone and taking off to live and study abroad!

 As you begin to plan your Erasmus and start making the final steps toward moving abroad, you more than likely will have plenty of questions about what to expect from your education in Germany.
 This is perfectly normal, which is why we’ve created this helpful guide to provide answers to your most common questions.
 Paired with a variety of useful tips and important information, you’ll learn all about the universities in Germany, including tuition fee’s, the grading system, lectures and seminars, the student culture and much more.
 So, let’s get started!